-It is also a perfect time to practice safe food principles and practices when it comes to leftovers – because by leaving your pizza out at room temperature, you are increasing your risk of a foodborne illness.
+National Pizza Month is also a perfect time to practice safe food principles when it comes to leftovers – because by leaving your pizza out at room temperature too long – increases your risk of a foodborne illness.

 National Pizza Month also means businesses are offering pizza deals!
 Check out the deals and freebies offered throughout the month.
 Use the hashtag #NationalPizzaMonth on social media.